 Project size.
 Another issue that may detract from ESCO participation is the project size.
-The project is somewhat small with the proposed mini-grid providing 600 kW of renewables.
-Additionally, total investment is not significant at \$4.3 million.
+The project is somewhat small with the proposed mini-grid providing less than 800 kW of renewables which is only being repaired.
+Additionally, total investment is not significant at \$5.8 million.
 The project may not provide adequate cash flow to provide an appetite for investment by an ESCO.
 In addition, ESCOs usually like to see short payback periods.
 If the project can payback in 7 years or less, investors are more inclined to participate.
 The project at a 10% rate of return pays back in 7-8 years.